Sprott Physical Bullion Trusts Tax Guide

 The PFIC rules do not apply to a pension or profit sharing trust or other tax-exempt organization that did not borrow funds or otherwise use leverage in connection with its acquisition of the units.

 No, the Trusts do not issue K-1s.

 |The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering or tax, legal, accounting or professional advice.
 Readers should consult with their own accountants and/or lawyers for advice on the specific circumstances before taking any action.

 Sprott Physical Bullion Trusts

 The risks associated with investing in a Trust depend on the securities and assets in which the Trust invests, based upon the Trust’s particular objectives.
 There is no assurance that any Trust will achieve its investment objective, and its net asset value, yield and investment return will fluctuate from time to time with market conditions.
 There is no guarantee that the full amount of your original investment in a Trust will be returned to you.
 The Trusts are not insured by the Canada Deposit Insurance Corporation or any other government deposit insurer.
 Please read a Trust’s prospectus before investing.
 The information contained herein does not constitute an offer or solicitation to anyone in the United States or in any other jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it is unlawful to make such an offer or solicitation.
-Prospective investors who are not resident in Canada should contact their financial advisor to determine whether securities of the Funds may be lawfully sold in their jurisdiction.
+Prospective investors who are not resident in Canada or the United States should contact their financial advisor to determine whether securities of the Funds may be lawfully sold in their jurisdiction.
 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering or tax, legal, accounting or professional advice.
-Readers should consult with their own accountants and/or lawyers for advice on the specific circumstances before taking any action.
+Readers should consult with their own accountants and/or lawyers for advice on their specific circumstances before taking any action.